-Identity-oriented Psychotrauma Therapy (IoPT) is founded on the theories and practice developed by Professor Franz Ruppert over the past 27 years, and articulated in his books, five of which are available in English.
+Identity-oriented Psychotrauma Therapy (IoPT) is founded on the theories and practice developed by Professor Franz Ruppert over the past 25 years, and articulated in his books, six of which are available in English, with the latest book due out in May 2019, entitled WHO AM I IN A TRAUMATISED AND TRAUMATISING SOCIETY?

 Trauma is a situation that pays no attention to individual identity, and the cost to the child is a loss of self, a loss of identity.
 This is why we call the work Identity-oriented Psychotrauma Therapy.